No acute tetrahedron is an 8-reptile: The proof

 \begin{lemma} Each pole is incident on at least two edges.\\ Each hanging vertex and each side vertex is incident on at least four edges.\\ Each full vertex is incident on at least five edges. \end{lemma} \begin{proof} The poles are incident on at least two edges by definition.
 If a side vertex or a hanging vertex would be incident on only three edges, then two of these edges make a straight angle on one side, while the third edge divides the straight angle on the other side.
 Thus, at least one of the angles that results from this division would be non-acute.
 If a full vertex would be incident on at most four edges, then at least two of those edges must make an angle of at least $2\pi/4 = \pi/2$ on their common face, again contradicting the assumption that all faces are acute. \end{proof}

 Now we can combine these properties with Euler's formula and find:

-\begin{lemma} The number of faces equals $2f + h + s$, where $f \geq 2$ is the number of full vertices, $h$ is the number of hanging vertices, and $s \geq 4$ is the number of side vertices. \end{lemma} \begin{proof} Let $v = f + h + s + 2$ be the number of vertices, let $e$ be the number of edges and $r$ be the number of triangles of ${\cal S}$.
+\begin{lemma} The number of faces equals $2f + h + s$, where $f \geq 2$ is the number of full vertices, $h$ is the number of hanging vertices, and $s \geq 4$ is the number of side vertices.
+More precisely, $f \geq 2 + p$, where $p$ is the number of edges with one end point at a pole and the other end point at an interior vertex. \end{lemma} \begin{proof} Let $v = f + h + s + 2$ be the number of vertices, let $e$ be the number of edges and $r$ be the number of triangles of ${\cal S}$.
 By Lemma~\ref{lem:alltriangles} all faces are triangles, so by Euler's formula we have $v + r = f + h + s + 2 + r = e + 1$, hence $2e = 2f + 2h + 2s + 2 + 2r$.
 We say that a hanging vertex is \emph{owned} by the triangle of which it is a non-corner vertex; each hanging vertex is owned by exactly one triangle.
-If we add up the edges of all triangles, we count, for each triangle, three edges plus the number of hanging vertices it owns, making $3r + h$ in total.
-This counts all edges double, except the $s + 2$ edges on the boundary, which are counted only once.
+The number of edges on the boundary of a triangle $F$ is three plus the number of hanging vertices owned by $F$.
+Thus, if we add up the numbers of edges of all triangles, we obtain a total of $3r + h$.
+This counts all edges double, except the $s + 2$ edges on the boundary of $D$, which are counted only once.
 Therefore we have $2e - s - 2 = 3r + h$.
 Hence we have $2e = 3r + h + s + 2 = 2f + 2h + 2s + 2 + 2r$, which solves to $r = 2f + h + s$.

 Thus we have $2e = 3r + h + s + 2 = 6f + 4h + 4s + 2$.
-By Lemma~\ref{lem:mindegree} we also have $2e \geq 5f + 4h + 4s + 4$, so $6f + 4h + 4s + 2 \geq 5f + 4h + 4s + 4$, which solves to $f \geq 2$.
+By Lemma~\ref{lem:mindegree} we also have $2e \geq 5f + 4h + 4s + 4 + p$, so $6f + 4h + 4s + 2 \geq 5f + 4h + 4s + 4 + p$, which solves to $f \geq 2 + p$.

 The condition $s \geq 4$ is given by Lemma~\ref{lem:fourboundary}. \end{proof}